-Changes to the national system have affected the way adults can get their social care.
-People can now choose from a range of options, which gives them more control over the type of assistance they can receive and the freedom to choose from whom they receive it.
+For several years people have been able to choose from a range of options that gives them more control over the type of assistance they can receive and the freedom to choose from whom they receive it.

-People who use the Support with Confidence scheme may need help for a number of reasons either because they are getting older and not able to manage as well as when they were younger or they may have a physical disability, illness or learning disability.
-The Support With Confidence scheme accredite individual Personal Assistants, and exists to enable people looking for support make the most of this opportunity, whether they are funded by social care or privately.
-By providing a list of qualified personal assistants, it helps people find someone who can provide the support and care they need in order to continue living independently in their own homes.
+People who use the Support with Confidence scheme in Bracknell Forest may need help for a number of reasons either because they are getting older or they may have a physical disability, illness or learning disability.
+The Support With Confidence scheme accredite individual Personal Assistants, and exists to enable people looking for support to make the most of this opportunity, whether they are funded by social care or privately.
+This is achieved by providing a list of qualified personal assistants, it helps people find someone who they believe can provide the support and care they need in order to continue living independently in their own homes.

 This scheme offers a directory of PAs who offer a wide range of jobs and offer flexibility to those who need help, enabling them to use different combinations of services and businesses in their area to help live as independently as possible in their own homes for longer.

 The scheme helps those who are looking for support to select Personal Assistants in whom they can have confidence in terms of quality and safety to provide their care and support.

-The Support With Confidence scheme is run by Action for People in conjunction with Bracknell Forest Council and Trading Standards.
+The Support With Confidence scheme is run by Action for People in conjunction with Bracknell Forest Council and Adult Social Care.

-Approved scheme members are vetted and trained before they join.
+Approved scheme members are then trained before they join.
 They agree to:

-ensure that they and their staff [where appropriate] are properly trained for their work
+- ensure that they are properly trained for their work

-We are inviting applications from individuals and providers of care and support services delivered in the home or community.
+Application to the scheme can be made from individuals who provide care and support services delivered in the home or community.